Tinkerbells/fastcompmgr/README.md

     Green color value of shadow (0.0 - 1.0, defaults to 0).
     --shadow-blue value
     Blue color value of shadow (0.0 - 1.0, defaults to 0).
+    --class-opacity class[.instance]=opacity
+    Apply opacity to windows that match WM_CLASS, e.g. St=0.95 or St.scratch=80.

 ~~~

+Multiple `--class-opacity` flags can be supplied.
+Each expects the WM_CLASS name
+(optionally followed by `.instance`) and an opacity (percentage or fraction).
+Rules are evaluated in the order given; the first match wins.

 ## License